neilspell/Bootstrap/Day 2 - More Bootstrap.md

 You must include _**comments**_ with your code, explaining what each section `<div>` does.

-### Task 1 -
+### Task 1 - Bootstrap Cards
-Type up the following code to create **Bootsrap Cards**.
-These can be used in your ISS - Website to display information about current / past crew members.
+Type up the following code to create Bootsrap Cards.

+These can be used in your _ISS - Website_ to display information about current / past crew members.

 ````html
 <!-- Crew Section with Bootstrap Cards -->